 So you came across a convertible laptop and you asked yourself, do I need to buy a laptop with a touchscreen?
-Is a traditional laptop good enough? or is there an even better alternative out there?
+Is a traditional laptop good enough?
 Don’t buy a touchscreen laptop before you read this article!

 Who is right?

 I’ll keep this article unbiased and try to list an equal amount of pros and cons for each side of the argument, enough information for you to make your own decision.
 Bear in mind, links to external websites such as Amazon, are affiliate links.
 As an Amazon Associate, I may earn a commission on qualifying purchases.

 Do I Need to Buy a Laptop with a Touchscreen?

 You only need to buy a laptop with a touchscreen if you’re going to use it for certain tasks that require a touchscreen, such as; taking notes, signing documents, art with a stylus, reading books, quick navigation, and others.

 While touchscreens on laptops can be very useful, there are also some downsides, such as shorter battery life, more expensive, smudges on the screen, challenging to use, and other issues.

 Bear in mind, almost every laptop includes a trackpad that works pretty much the same as a touchscreen, scrolling is as easy with two fingers, zoom with a pinch, and other gestures make navigation easy.
 Not to mention most people attach an external mouse to their laptops because prolonged use of the trackpad can be bothersome.